Bcarey02/Bcarey02/README.md

 ###

-<p align="left">I'm Brendan Carey from the Riverdale (Bronx), NY <br><br>- 🔭 I’m working as a digital presence and web development intern at Redhand Advisors<br>- 📚 I'm a recently graduated computer information systems major at Manhattan University <br>- ⚡ In my free time I like to play guitar and go to the gym</p>
+<p align="left">I'm Brendan Carey from Riverdale (Bronx), NY <br><br>- 🔭 I’m working as a digital presence and web development intern at Redhand Advisors<br>- 📚 I'm a recently graduated computer information systems major at Manhattan University <br>- ⚡ In my free time I like to play guitar and go to the gym</p>

 ###